 One of the biggest fields of the weekend was seen in the Men’s 5K races, where 26 athletes competed in very warm conditions.
 Overall winner was Lewes’ senior Joshua Burgess in 15.05.95.
 This was the first year Sussex has allowed under 17 athletes to take part.
 Brighton & Hove’s Freddie Matthews won this age category in 16.50.

 Entry numbers were also solid in both the girls and boys’ minithons.
 The minithon is for under 13 athletes , who compete across the day in three different disciplines – a run, throw and jump.

-In the girls’ competition on the Saturday, Seren Rowe (Brihgton & Hove) went into the last event in third place but with a very impressive 800m (2.30.14) she took top overall spot with 66 points.
+In the girls’ competition on Saturday, Seren Rowe (Brighton & Hove) went into the last event in third place, but with a very impressive 800m (2.30.14) she took top overall spot with 66 points.

 Talent obviously runs in the Machin family with Isaac Machin (Brighton and Hove) winning boys’ gold on Sunday with 68 points.
 It will be interesting to see how both fair at the Under 13 Champs on July 1.

 Staging the Champs takes an incredible amount of time and effort by a whole array of volunteers.
 Sussex AA would like to thank everyone who not only helped make it possible, but made it such a success.

 by Kate Matthews